Atheists In Kenya Society

 The Atheists In Kenya Society is an atheist organization, registered under the Societies Act in Kenya.
 It is the first non-religious society to be registered in the country.

-The society believes that the most reasonable conclusions are the ones that have the best evidence.
-It is a member organisation of Humanists International.
+The national goal of the Atheists In Kenya Society is twofold — separation of church and state and to offer support to those who are like-minded (including agnostics, skeptics, humanists, free thinkers, skeptics, and spiritualists) and know they are not alone in a country where the majority have a religion.
+The Atheists In Kenya Society is a member organization of Humanists International.

 The society was established in Nairobi, Kenya, on February 17, 2016.
 Harrison Mumia is the founder and president.
-The foundation has its headquarters in Cargen House, Nairobi.
+The foundation has its headquarters in Summit House, Nairobi.

 History

 In 2013, a group of Kenyans met with the aim of establishing a nonreligious society.
 They held informal meetings in various restaurants in Nairobi and used social media, especially Facebook, to connect with like-minded Kenyans.
-This group included Ssemakula Mukiibi, Zack Wanambwa, Elizabeth Wangari, Ellen Mical and Beatrice Mwikya.
+This group included Ssemakula Mukiibi, Zack Wanambwa, Elizabeth Wangari and Ellen Mical.
 In 2015, they applied for registration, which was first rejected by the Deputy Registrar of Societies in Kenya.

-On February 17, 2016, the Kenyan government issued Mumia with a certificate for the organization under Societies Act, Cap 108.
+On February 17, 2016, the Kenyan government issued Mumia with a certificate for the organization under Societies Act, Cap.
+108.

 In 2016, April, the society's registration was suspended by the then Attorney General, Githu Muigai, due to pressure from the Kenya National Congress of Pentecostal Churches, who claimed the establishment of the group threatened the public peace.
 Mumia then took the case to the High Court of Kenya, where he challenged the suspension.

 In 2018, the High Court of Kenya quashed the suspension and had the society reinstated.

+In 2023, Kenya’s first atheist group was battling to keep legal recognition in a case filed by a Christian bishop seeking to suspend its registration.